How to Optimize Your Google Ad Grant Account in 6 Steps

 2. Optimize your website and landing pages.

-3. Work with a professional to optimize your Google Ad Grant usage.
+3. Work with an agency to optimize your Google Ad Grant usage.

-6. Use metrics as a guide to continuously optimize your Google Ad Grant.
+6. Use metrics to continuously optimize your Google Ad Grant.

 By following these steps, you’ll be in great shape to use your grant to acquire new donors, promote matching gifts, and spread awareness of your nonprofit’s work.
 Let’s get started!